Request a project information memorandum (PIM)

 To accompany your application, you should provide:

-• A description of building work
+• a description of the proposed building work

-• Property ownership details
+• property ownership details

 • details of any change of use (if applicable)

-• subdivision details
+• subdivision details.

 Contact details